opensyria/blockchain/CONTRIBUTING.md

 ## License

-By contributing to Open Syria, you agree that your contributions will be licensed under the project's MIT OR Apache-2.0 dual license.
+By contributing to OpenSyria, you agree that your contributions will be licensed under the project's MIT OR Apache-2.0 dual license.

 ---